adzerk-oss/env/README.md

 - The righthand side provides default values and can be:
   - `:required` (throw an exception), or
   - an expression that evaluates to a string or `nil`.
-- If a default is applied it is persisted in the env such that subsequent calls to `env/def` or `env/env` reflect the updated value.
+- If a default is applied it is persisted in the env
+  - subsequent calls to `env/def` or `env/env` reflect the updated value.

 > **Note:** Setting or overriding env vars is not currently supported
 > in the ClojureScript implementation.
 The env is read-only there and